RhapsodyInGeek/Qodot-Entity-Tutorial/docs/faq.md

 ### Can I do...

 Yes.

+### Why are my new entities not building?
+Why can't I find them in TrenchBroom?

+Double check to make sure you set a [**`Classname`**](entities.md#naming-patterns) in the entity resource before you exported the FGD.
+If this doesn't exist, Qodot will skip adding it to the FGD file and upon building your map.

 ### Help!
 I manually added some nodes to my QodotMap and when I hit build again they all disappeared!